SringayKeno/Real_Estate/README.md

 #### Miles Matter

 The map below shows the region around Austin Texas.
-Mid-tier Home prices are just over $630,000 in greater Austin, but just 20 miles to the south in Caldwell County TX the average home price drops to $260,000.
+Mid-tier Home prices are just over $630,000 in greater Austin (center of map) but just 20 miles to the south in Caldwell County Texas the average home price drops to $260,000.
 That's a drop of nearly 60%.
 All counties to the east of Austin all were far more cost effective with their averages in the $250k-$350k range.
 This map and the one above are interactive and can be found [here on Tableau Public](https://public.tableau.com/app/profile/ryan3085/viz/ALookatAverageHomeValuesintheMid-TierRange35-65percentilebyUSCountyforJuly2022/USCountyAvgHomeValuesandUnitsJuly2022mid-tier?publish=yes).

 <img width="602" alt="Screenshot (513)" src="https://user-images.githubusercontent.com/102890151/189780700-07815422-52ac-4acd-a8df-63c08b8da451.png">